cs544-wisc/s24/p4/README.md

 ```

 The first columns show the logical and physical sizes.
 The two CSVs
-contain the same data, so the have the same logical sizes.
+contain the same data, so they have the same logical sizes.
 Note the
 difference in physical size due to replication, though.

 ## Part 2: WebHDFS